-Michael Perfit’s research has focused on the petrogenesis of mid-ocean ridge basalts, island arc lavas, magma genesis, and oceanic spreading centers.
+Michael Perfit’s research has focused on the petrogenesis of mid-ocean ridge basalts, island arc lavas, magma genesis and oceanic spreading centers.
 He has taken more than 35 dives to depths up to 12,000 feet in the deep-sea submersible ALVIN during his research.
-He has participated on over 20 oceanographic research cruises and served as co-chief scientist on several more, and he has authored or co-authored more than 100 peer-reviewed technical papers and articles in professional scientific publications.
+Michael has participated on over 20 oceanographic research cruises and served as co-chief scientist on several more, and he has authored or co-authored more than 100 peer-reviewed technical papers and articles in professional scientific publications.

 Areas of Expertise (4)

 Scientist at work: I’m a geologist who’s dived dozens of times to explore submarine volcanoes

 Staring up into the night sky as a kid and wondering what was out there started my journey to a career that involves diving in a cramped submersible vessel into the darkness of the deep sea to see what’s there.

 A UF distinguished professor of Geology is one of the few geologists who work and study volcanoes on mid-ocean ridges.
 In total, Michael Perfit has spent nearly 10 days on the bottom of the ocean as an “aquanaut.”

 Rip in crust drives undersea volcanism, says study